Ratayczak/SignalSnap-PyTorch/README.md

 # SignalSnap (PyTorch)

-Higher-order spectral analysis for real, multi-channel time series.
+Higher-order spectral analysis for real, multi-channel sampled signals and timestamped event streams.

-SignalSnap estimates first- through fourth-order auto- and cross-spectra (also called polyspectra) from real, finite measurement traces using unbiased estimators for multivariate cumulants.
+SignalSnap estimates first- through fourth-order auto- and cross-spectra (also called polyspectra) from real, finite measurement records using unbiased estimators for multivariate cumulants.
 Its PyTorch backend supports calculations on CPUs, NVIDIA GPUs via CUDA, and Apple Silicon through MPS, with additional experimental support for AMD GPUs through ROCm and Intel GPUs through XPU.
-Input channels can be in-memory arrays, lazily read HDF5 selections, or a mixture of both.
+Sampled values and timestamped events can be combined in one calculation and stored in memory, in lazily read HDF5 selections, or a mixture of both.

 This repository contains the PyTorch rewrite of the original [SignalSnap](https://github.com/MarkusSifft/SignalSnap).
 The current 2.0 API intentionally differs